Spine Surgeons treating Lumbar Synovial Cysts

 Embolic Events:

 Embolic events occur when blood clots or other debris dislodge from their site of origin and travel through the bloodstream.
-When they become lodged in a smaller artery supplying the spinal cord they stop blood carrying the oxagen.
-These emboli can originate from various sources, including the heart (e.g., atrial fibrillation, endocarditis), large arteries (e.g., carotid artery disease), or other parts of the body (e.g., deep vein thrombosis).
-Once lodged in a spinal artery, emboli can obstruct blood flow and cause ischemic injury to the spinal cord.
+When they become lodged in a smaller artery supplying the spinal cord, they stop blood from carrying oxygen.
+Also, these emboli can originate from various sources, including the heart (e.g., atrial fibrillation, endocarditis), large arteries (e.g., carotid artery disease), or other parts of the body (e.g., deep vein thrombosis).
+Finally, once lodged in a spinal artery, emboli can obstruct blood flow and cause ischemic injury to the spinal cord.

 Aortic Pathologies:

 Conditions affecting the aorta, the main artery of the body, can lead to spinal cord ischemia.
-Aortic pathologies such as aortic dissection, aortic aneurysm, and atherosclerotic plaque formation can impair blood flow.
-When this occurs the spinal cord will become compromised because of vascular insufficiency in the arteries branching off the aorta.
+Thus, aortic pathologies such as aortic dissection, aortic aneurysm, and atherosclerotic plaque formation can impair blood flow.
+When this occurs, the spinal cord will become compromised because of vascular insufficiency in the arteries branching off the aorta.

 Spinal Cord Trauma:

 Traumatic injuries to the spine can disrupt the blood supply to the spinal cord, resulting in ischemia and subsequent neurological deficits.
-These injuries may include vertebral fractures, spinal cord contusions, or compression injuries caused by trauma-related hematoma or swelling.
-The disruption of blood vessels supplying the spinal cord can lead to hemorrhage, thrombosis, or vasospasm.
-These conditions will ultimately compromise blood flow causing ischemic damage.
+Overall, these injuries may include vertebral fractures, spinal cord contusions, or compression injuries caused by trauma-related hematoma or swelling.
+Therefore, the disruption of blood vessels supplying the spinal cord can lead to hemorrhage, thrombosis, or vasospasm.
+These conditions will ultimately compromise blood flow, causing ischemic damage.

 Vascular Malformations:

 Congenital or acquired vascular malformations in the spinal cord or adjacent structures can predispose individuals to spinal cord ischemia.
-These malformations, such as arteriovenous malformations (AVMs), arteriovenous fistulas (AVFs), or cavernous malformations, disrupt normal blood flow patterns.
-These conditions may lead to localized ischemia if blood flow is diverted away from critical spinal cord regions.
+Moreover, these malformations, such as arteriovenous malformations (AVMs), arteriovenous fistulas (AVFs), or cavernous malformations, disrupt normal blood flow patterns.
+To summarize, these conditions may lead to localized ischemia if blood flow is diverted away from critical spinal cord regions.

 Inflammatory Disorders:

 Certain inflammatory conditions affecting the blood vessels, such as vasculitis, can result in inflammation and damage to the vascular walls.
-This condition can lead to impaired blood flow and ischemia.
+In addition, this condition can lead to impaired blood flow and ischemia.
 Inflammatory disorders like giant cell arteritis, systemic lupus erythematosus (SLE), and rheumatoid arthritis can affect both large and small vessels.
-When these condition affect the blood supply to the spinal cord, it can increase the risk of ischemic injury.
+When these conditions affect the blood supply to the spinal cord, it can increase the risk of ischemic injury.

 Thrombotic Disorders:

 Thrombotic disorders, characterized by abnormal blood clotting within the vasculature, can occlude spinal arteries and cause ischemia.
-Conditions such as antiphospholipid syndrome, thrombophilias, and coagulopathies can predispose individuals to thrombotic events, resulting in vascular occlusion and subsequent spinal cord ischemia.
+Meanwhile, conditions such as antiphospholipid syndrome, thrombophilias, and coagulopathies can predispose individuals to thrombotic events, resulting in vascular occlusion and subsequent spinal cord ischemia.

 Surgical Complications:

 In some cases, spinal cord ischemia may occur as a complication of spinal surgery or other surgical procedures involving the thoracic or abdominal aorta.
-Surgical manipulation of the aorta or adjacent blood vessels can disrupt blood flow to the spinal cord, leading to ischemic injury and neurological deficits.
+In addition, surgical manipulation of the aorta or adjacent blood vessels can disrupt blood flow to the spinal cord, leading to ischemic injury.

 Overall, spinal cord ischemia can arise from a variety of causes, including vascular diseases, embolic events, traumatic injuries, vascular malformations, inflammatory disorders, thrombotic disorders, and surgical complications.
-Identifying the underlying cause is essential for guiding treatment and preventing further neurological damage.
+Thus, identifying the underlying cause is essential for guiding treatment and preventing further neurological damage.

 Spinal cord ischemia occurs when the blood supply to the spinal cord is compromised, leading to a range of neurological symptoms that can vary depending on the severity, location, and duration of the ischemic insult.
 The symptoms of spinal cord ischemia typically manifest as neurological deficits below the level of the affected spinal cord segment.
 Here are the different symptoms associated with spinal cord ischemia: